Using the ThinLinc Desktop Customizer¶

 copied are /opt/thinlinc/etc/conf.d/tl-desktop-customizer.hconf

-and all subdirectories of /opt/thinlinc/desktops
+and all subdirectories of /opt/thinlinc/desktops.

 Tip